named-data/NDN-CCL-API/face.rst

 :Throw:

-    This may throw an exception for reading data or in the callback for processing the data.
-If you call this from an main event loop, you may want to catch and log/disregard all exceptions.
+    This may throw an exception, for example in processing incoming data.
+If you call this from a main event loop, you should catch and log/dicard exceptions.

 .. _Face.putData: